maarten-pennings/howto/c64mempart/readme.md

 - Line 300 checks against overlap and line 310 against too small partitions.

-- Line 320 ensures that every partitions starts with a 0 byte, as BASIC wants it.
+- Line 320 ensures that every partitions starts with a 0 byte, as BASIC requires.

 - Lines 330-390 save the layout pointers (for an empty program) to the layout table.
 Again, routine 600 is used, which steps `A` each time.
 Line 400 pads the table to 16 entries.
 This makes the switch routine easier, ×16 is easier in assembler (4× shift) than ×14.

-- Line 410 record the new top address.
+- Line 410 records the new first free address.

 This completes the BASIC program of the Advanced Partition Manager.
 For full source see [listing](#file-apm17---advanced-partition-manager) below.